 Recently, I came across sculptor Cassandra Smith's artful take on the form and felt vindicated.
 "They have a crafty, vintage feel yet are very precisely made," she said by way of explaining the appeal.
 I'm now ready to upgrade to a wall of her color-blocked twists.

 Above: A sampling of Cassandra Smith's hand-painted knots, size small; $42 each.
 Based in Milwaukee, WI, Smith specializes in decorating unexpected objects, such as mounted deer heads, and is best known for her painted antlers.

-Above: Smith's knots come in sizes ranging from extra small (7 inches in circumference) to large (12.5 inches in circumference) and are priced at approximately $38 to $58.
+Above: Smith's knots come in sizes ranging from extra small (6 inches in circumference) to large (12.5 inches in circumference) and are priced at approximately $14 to $58.Each knot has a wooden ball in its center.

 Above: Smith reports that most people hang the knots or perch them on shelves; they also make good curtain tiebacks.
-The loops vary in length from 6 inches to 20 inches.
+The loops vary in length from 5 inches to 20 inches.

-Above: Smith's newest knots are patterned with tiny dots.
-Each knot has a wooden ball in its center.
+Above: Some of the knots are patterned with tiny dots.